amsm/amlogic/README.md

+# AM's LogicalHelper
-# A set of tools to perform model satisfaction verification, logical implication and logical equivalence checking.
+## A set of tools to perform model satisfaction verification, logical implication and logical equivalence checking.